websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/asset-libraries/creating-and-managing-asset-libraries.md

 Once you've created an Asset Library, you can configure it at any time by clicking on its *Actions* button ( ![Actions button](../../images/icon-actions.png) ) and selecting *Edit*.
 Configuration options are organized into three sections: *General*, *Sites*, and *Languages*.

 You can also access a Library's settings via its dashboard page.
-Click on the *Name* of the Asset Library you want to configure and then click on *Settings*.
+Simply click on the *name* of the desired Asset Library, and then click on *Asset Library Settings*.

 ### General Settings

 Here you can configure an Asset Library's basic information.

-**Details**: View a Library's unique ID and configure its name or description.
+**Details**: View a Library's unique ID, and configure its name or description.

-**Applications**: Activate or deactivate a Library's supported applications (i.e., Documents and Media, Collections, Web Content).
-You can activate and deactivate applications without losing data or any existing connections with Sites and other Asset Libraries.
+**Applications**: Activate or deactivate a Library's supported applications (i.e., Documents and Media, Collections, Translation Processes, Web Content).
+Activated applications can be accessed and used to create and manage digital assets, while inactive applications are not exposed to users.
+Deactivating an application does not delete the application's content or remove it from connected Sites.

-**Sharing**: Enable or disable User sharing of assets in the library.
+**Sharing**: Enable or disable sharing for assets.
+When enabled, Asset Library members can share its assets with other users.

 **Asset Auto Tagging**: Enable or disable [auto tagging](../../content-authoring-and-management/tags-and-categories/auto_tagging.md).
+When enabled, assets are automatically tagged using the providers configured at the instance level.

 **Documents and Media**: Enable or disable HTTP directory browsing for this library.
 By default, this setting is disabled.
+When enabled, users with view permission for an Asset Library can view files and folders in its document library in their browser (e.g., `http://localhost:8080/documents/asset-library-{assetLibraryId}`).

 **Recycle Bin**: Enable or disable Recycle Bin for a Library, and set the maximum age for recycled assets.
 By default, the maximum age is set to 43200 minutes (i.e., 30 days).